mhorga/mhorga.github.io/_posts/2015-10-26-using-twitter-and-facebook-in-ios.markdown

 presentViewController(actionController, animated: true, completion: nil)
 {% endhighlight %}

 This will create a small pop-up window showing us an alert titled __Share__ when we press the button.
-As you can see there is no way of getting rid of this alert, so let's also add a button named __Cancel__ which is actually a `UIAlertAction`.
+As you can see there is no way of getting rid of this alert, so let's also add a button named __Cancel__ which is a `UIAlertAction` actually.
 Now we can dismiss the alert when we want to return back to the previous screen:

 {% highlight swift %}
 let cancelAction = UIAlertAction(title: "Cancel", style: UIAlertActionStyle.Default, handler: nil)